alexbalan08/Sock-price-binary-prediction-using-NLP/README.md

 3. **Model Implementation**
    - Applied transformer-based classification models from Hugging Face + fine tunning them on my dataset
 4. **Evaluation**
-   - Performance compared across timeframes and models on both datasets (30 companies and only Ford)
+   - Performance compared across timeframes and models on both datasets (30 companies and only Ford dataset)

 ---